Shiba nukkuu olohuoneen matolla

 On its back, paws towards the sky (Belly-up)

-Collected into a ball (Donut)
+Curled into a ball (Donut)

 Leaning or side by side with another (Cuddle bug)

-There are, of course, other sleeping positions, and many dogs change them several times during the night.
-The choice of position is influenced by factors such as temperature (spreading out when hot, curling up when cold), the softness of the surface, noise, light, and the dog's own state of mind.
-It's important to know your dog's "sleeping personality": if a dog suddenly changes its sleeping style radically, it may hint at a change in well-being.
-For example, a dog that has always slept relaxed on its side but starts only napping on its stomach in a lion pose might be stressed about something (perhaps a new pet joined the family or the home environment changed).
-Or if a dog that has happily sprawled on its back stops doing so and only sleeps on its side, it could indicate back pain or another physical issue that makes the position uncomfortable.
-Also, pay attention to symmetry: does the dog always sleep on the same side?
-If it never sleeps on the other side, it might be avoiding pain on one side.
+Of course, there are other sleeping positions, and many dogs change them several times during the night.
+The choice of position is influenced by, among other things, temperature (spreading out when hot, curling up when cold), softness of the surface, noise, light, and the dog's own mood.
+It is important to know your own dog's “sleep personality”: if the dog suddenly changes its sleeping style radically, it may indicate a change in well-being.
+For example, a dog that has always slept relaxed on its side but starts only dozing on its stomach in the lion pose may be stressed about something (perhaps a new pet has arrived in the family or the home environment has changed).
+Or if a dog that has happily sprawled on its back stops doing so and only sleeps on its side, it may indicate back pain or another physical ailment that makes the position uncomfortable.
+Also pay attention to symmetry: does the dog always sleep on the same side?
+If it never sleeps on the other side, it may be avoiding pain on one side.

-Barking or whining in their sleep:
+Barking or whining in sleep:

 In REM behavior disorder